Marvelous Mercury in Space by Lindsay

 Saturn is known as the sixth planet from the sun.
 Saturn was

 a long 29 and one half earth years.
-O
+Our science text book

 explains that Saturn has 47 moons, but now it is said to